 Other Studies Show Psilocybin May Be Effective for Eating Disorders

 Other studies linked psilocybin with eating disorders (EDs) like anorexia.
 Recently researchers Elena Koning and Elisa Brietzke explored the ways psilocybin can treat ED by its therapeutic benefits—also in combating rigid thought patterns.
-Koning, who is doctoral student, recently wrote about her discoveries for PsyPost, explaining the reasoning behind her research.
+Koning, who is a doctoral student, recently wrote about her discoveries for PsyPost, explaining the reasoning behind her research.

 Koning mentioned that in the age of social media, EDs are becoming increasingly troublesome, and that new approaches to those types of disorders are needed.